UU MINISTRY FOR EARTH CLIMATE JUSTICE MOVEMENT CHAPLAINS

-UUMFE’s Climate Justice Movement Chaplaincy Intern, Chelsea McCoy, is a seminarian with lived experience in social movements as a Black woman, and this internship is helping her train to offer that wisdom in the form of interfaith spiritual care to the broader community.
+UUMFE has a team of Climate Justice Movement Chaplains who support climate justice activists and anyone impacted by climate change.
+Our Intern Chaplain, Chelsea McCoy, is a seminarian with lived experience in social movements as a Black woman, and this internship is helping her train to offer that wisdom in the form of interfaith spiritual care to the broader community.
+Learn more about UUMFE’s approach to Climate Justice Movement Chaplaincy here.

-Chelsea is available to meet with folks 1-on-1 as well as in small group settings, such as with a congregation’s Green Team.
+Chelsea is available to meet with people 1-on-1 and in small groups, such as a congregation’s Green Team.
 Click here to schedule time on her Calendly.

 You can read more about Chelsea and her background in this blog post.
 If you’d like to schedule an appointment with her, she is available to meet via Zoom, Google Meet, or Signal.